Maybe I’m clever, or maybe I’m just lazy.

 The customer will automatically think, “Okay, this is me talking”.
-Or they might think, “Some other customer who already bought this is asking this question.”

 People sometimes prefer to read it like this because it’s showing action through a back-and-forth dialogue.
 Kind of like what you would read in a novel when two characters are talking.

-The client, of course, bought one.
+The client, of course, ended up buying one.

 Maybe it’s the answer to a question about how a 30-day refund works.
 You might try a whacky approach, like this: